shaldengeki/monorepo/blog/content/posts/predictions-2025.md

 - A streaming service will close down / be merged into another: 30%
   - Max, Peacock, Paramount, Hulu, Disney+, Amazon Prime Video, Netflix, Apple TV+, Mubi
 - The book that spends the longest at the top of the NYT bestseller list is a romance: 60%
-- The highest grossing movie of the year domestically is a sequel or part of an ongoing franchise (like Marvel, with previous entries): 80%
+- ✅ The [highest grossing movie of the year domestically](https://web.archive.org/web/20251002074401/https://www.the-numbers.com/market/2025/summary) is a sequel or part of an ongoing franchise (like Marvel, with previous entries): 80%
+  - This one is deaateable.
+Minecraft has had previous movie-like video games (Story Mode, a Telltale adaptation), and a documentary film (The Story of Mojang).
+Think the latter is close enough to just barely count.

 # Sports